CLion2/ECS179_Project/ProjectDocument.md

 For the Ai movement and figuring out the Nav Mesh Agent + Nav Mesh Surface used this Vid as a reference:
 [Creating AI](https://www.youtube.com/watch?v=TpQbqRNCgM0)

+Enemy Ai has the bulk of the code for everything that the Enemies need to do, but by doing so the file length is really long.
+It has conditions to check if they are in a cutscene and need to be controlled by the Nav Mesh, there is the [attacks]() + [on trigger events for the attacks](), [a checker for when animations are done](), even a checker for when the [enemy is dead]() so as to not continuously update that dead enemy with more information.

 ### Enemy Factory (Spawner)
 Like exercise 4, I used something like a Factory to instaniate the Prisoner and Gladiator as clones and then they were moved by the Scene Controller.